-VCW TURNS 50 - APRIL 9th CELEBRATION
+VCW TURNS 50 - SPRING CELEBRATION

 Wednesday, April 9th over 320 people joined us at a reception to celebrate our 50th anniversary at the Vermont State House.
-Thank you to all who worked with us to make this event so special!

 Governor Kunin, event keynote speaker and former (and original) VCW Commissioner

 Senator Leahy and Congressional Record